 Taxonomy of the Cornflake

-This piece, on show at the Royal Academy Summer Exhibition 2018 from 12th June to 19th August, has now been sold.
-However the Taxonomy continues and additional selections are available to purchase on request or can be seen at Colorfactory New York.
+This piece, shown at the Royal Academy Summer Exhibition 2018, has been sold, however the Taxonomy continues with additional selections available on application.

 BBC Podcast